Julian-dev28/ordinals-react-app-ts/README.md

 - `./ordinals-server.cjs`: Update the API routes and data handling logic
 - `./src/components/`: Update the React components to change the frontend behavior
+- `./src/services/okxServices.ts`: Update the service methods to change the API interaction logic

 ## Contributing